Light therapy face masks reduce wrinkles, hyperpigmentation, acne, rosacea, and psoriasis. How do you decide which mask is right for your skin?

 - get a mask with a neck treatment option

-- use the mask on areas besides your face
+- use the mask on areas beside your face

 - flexible masks might work better for non-face treatments